-Barrier: As defined by the Accessibility for Ontarians with Disabilities Act, anything that prevents a person with a disability from fully participating in all aspects of society because of his/her disability.
-It includes a physical barrier, an architectural barrier, an informational or communications barrier, an attitudinal barrier, a technological barrier, a policy or a practice.
+Barrier: As defined by the AODA, anything that prevents a person with a disability from fully participating in all aspects of society because of their disability.
+This includes physical barriers, architectural barriers, informational or communications barriers, attitudinal barriers, technological barriers, policies or practices.